- Blog homepage

 The Snow Advantage

-The area captures many of the same storm systems that roll from Russia and across the Sea of Japan, delivering the kind of consistent deep powder Japan is famous for on Hokkaido.
+Naeba storm systems are powered by the Siberian Express.
+This is the powerful system that carries an excess of powder to Niseko every year.
 Mt.
-Naeba and neighboring Kagura have the elevation to make the most of those storms, and the snowpack reflects it.
+Naeba and neighboring Kagura Mountain have the elevation to make the most of those storms, and the snowpack reflects it.

 The Terrain